 In the 90’s in New York, Patrick filmed numerous art videos as well as educational and institutional programs for several video production companies such as Visual Arts Productions International, A.C.T (Art, Cultures & Technologies), Video 35, Maysles Films in New York, Blue Waters in Los Angeles and Knight Productions in Washington DC.
-“Souls Grown Deep” shot in Alabama and Georgia about three self -taught black artists was made with Arts, Cultures & Technologies in 1996.

 While shooting footage for the project “Witness of Existence” in Sarajevo during the brutal winter of 1995/ 1996, he also helped in the humanitarian mission to deliver warm clothes and food to people in Croatia and Bosnia-Herzegovina’s regions most affected by the war.

 His work either as a shooter and/or as a director has been featured in a wide array of International documentaries for European television (Arte France, TV 5 France, Studio 21 Sarajevo) and for US broadcasting (PBS, National Geographic, Discovery Channel, and HBO).

-In the last few years, he has continued to travel extensively in Greenland and South East Asia and most recently in India where his last film Teyyam, Of Gods, Heroes and Ancestors” filmed in the State of Kerala was completed in early 2021.
+In the last few years, he has continued to travel extensively in South East Asia and most recently in India where his last film Teyyam, Of Gods, Heroes and Ancestors” filmed in the State of Kerala was completed in early 2022.